Skip to content

 Hercegovačka Gračanica: the view from Crkvina hill

-It is a real hill, so drive or taxi up if the heat is fierce; the walk is doable but exposed.
-It is an active place of worship - cover shoulders and knees, and keep it low-key inside.
+It’s a real hill, so drive or taxi up if the heat is fierce; the walk is doable but exposed.
+It’s an active place of worship - cover shoulders and knees, and keep it low-key inside.

 Wine: Tvrdoš monastery and Vukoje

-This is the part most day-trippers miss, and it is the reason to give Trebinje more than a passing hour.
+This is the part most day-trippers miss, and it’s the reason to give Trebinje more than a passing hour.
 The valleys around town are proper wine country, planted with two local grapes: Žilavka, a characterful white, and Vranac, a dark, full red.
 Two cellars stand out.

 Vukoje (Podrumi Vukoje 1982), on the edge of town, is the polished counterpart - a family winery going since 1982 that has grown into one of the country’s best-known labels.
 Its cellars run about eight metres underground, and the winery house has a tasting room, a restaurant and a rooftop terrace where you can work through the range, from the everyday Hercegovačka Žilavka to the premium Tribunia and Carsko wines, over a proper meal.
-Between the two you get both ends of Herzegovinian wine in an afternoon.
+Between the two you get both ends of Herzegovinian wine in an afternoon - see our Herzegovina wine guide for the native grapes and the full Wine Route from Mostar down to here.

 Opening hours and tasting fees at both change with the season and it is worth calling or booking ahead, especially for a group or a meal at Vukoje - confirm before you turn up rather than assuming a walk-in.